 • L-amphetamine - has more effects on the body than the central nervous system.
 L-amphetamines are often combined with D-amphetamine when used.

-• Mixed amphetamine salts - Adderall is the generic name of the 3 to 1 combination of D- and L- amphetamine.
+• Mixed amphetamine salts - Adderall is the generic name of the 3-to-1 combination of D- and L- amphetamine.
 Adderal is used to treat ADHD.
 Adderall is known as beans, bennies, and pep pills in the street.

 • Methamphetamine - is used medically to treat ADHD but is highly regulated due to its addictive potential.
 Street names methamphetamines go by are Meth, crystal, glass, chalk, and ice.

-• • Other stimulants, often abused for their effects include 3,4-methylenedioxymethamphetamine (MMDA/ ecstasy), pseudoephedrine (a nasal decongestant, and low potent stimulant), methylphenidate (Ritalin - low potency), and cocaine .
+• • Other stimulants, often abused for their effects, include 3,4-methylenedioxymethamphetamine (MMDA/ ecstasy), pseudoephedrine (a nasal decongestant and low potent stimulant), methylphenidate (Ritalin - low potency), and cocaine.

 How Amphetamines Work

 Amphetamines are dopamine and norepinephrine reuptake inhibitors.
-They increase the amount of dopamine and norepinephrine in the nerve terminal leading to its stimulant effects.
-Amphetamines are used medically to treat Attention Deficit Hyperactive Disorder (ADHD), narcolepsy, and even obesity.
+They increase the amount of dopamine and norepinephrine in the nerve terminal leading to their stimulant effects.
+Amphetamines are used medically to treat Attention Deficit Hyperactive Disorder (ADHD), narcolepsy, and obesity.
 Adderall misuse is also observed in students and highly stressed professionals who seek extra focus, alertness, increased energy, and concentration to make their lives easier.

-Amphetamine Use Short term side effects
+Amphetamine Use has Short-term side effects.

 Long term use

-• Development of addictionwhich can lead to devastating effects on relationships, work-life, and family.
+• Development of addiction which can lead to devastating effects on relationships, work-life, and family.

-• Amphetamine induced psychosis
+• Amphetamine-induced psychosis

-Developing an addiction is the result of several factors including;
+Developing an addiction is the result of several factors, including;

 • Unfavorable family environment • Drug use in the family